aristanetworks/avd/docs/howto/cv_deploy/proxy.md

 curl: (56) CONNECT tunnel failed, response 403
 ```

-- Make sure that configuration of the Proxy Server allows AVD/`cv_deploy` to connect to CVaaS over HTTPS (TCP/443)
+- Make sure that configuration of the Proxy Server allows `cv_deploy` to connect to CVaaS over HTTPS (TCP/443)